bryanhanson/ChemoSpec/CONTRIBUTING.md

 * Fork the package and clone to your computer.
 Keep your local copy sync'ed with upstream changes.
 * Starting from the `devel` branch, create a new branch for your upcoming contribution (usually this will be named something like `issue/#27` if you are fixing an issue, for example, or `feature/feature_name` if you are contributing a new feature).
 Generally if you have a feature you'd like to add, file an issue describing the proposed feature so it can be discussed and tracked.
+* Before making any changes, build using the following flags:
+  + `--as-cran`
+  + `--no-init-file`
+  + `--resave-data`
+  + `--compact-vignettes="both"`
+Fix any problems that arise (Which shouldn't involve code problems, but rather additional tweaks to your local build environment.
+If you see any errors or warnings at this point, contact the maintainers before proceeding.).
+* Check using the following flags:
+  + `--as-cran`
+  + `--no-init-file`
-* Before making any changes, build and check using the `--as-cran` setting, and fix any issues (Which shouldn't involve code problems, but rather additional tweaks to your local build environment.
+Fix any problems that arise (Which shouldn't involve code problems, but rather additional tweaks to your local build environment.
 If you see any errors or warnings at this point, contact the maintainers before proceeding.).
 * Make the changes you have in mind.
   + Please use super-frequent git commit messages that clearly state what you are doing.
   + Does your work require changes to `.Rbuildignore`, `.gitignore`?